Staying Safe While Painting: Tips for Professional Painters

 Clean as you go

-Wipe up any drips or spills right away using a rag.
-Clean brushes and rollers at the end of the day to prevent buildup of dried paint.
-Put away tools and unused materials.
-A clean work area will make starting the next day much more pleasant and efficient.
+Wipe drips and spills immediately.
+Clean brushes and rollers at day’s end and put away tools and materials.
+A clean setup makes the next day faster and smoother.

 Health and Safety Best Practices FAQ for Professional Painters